davidecavestro/123table/README.md

 ### Basic usage

-Given a CSV file named _table.csv_ in the current directory, run
+Given a CSV file named _foo.csv_ in the current directory, run

 ```bash
 docker run --rm -it \